-List of important meetings of the Remuneration Committee

-January 1, 2021 to April 30, 2022
+List of important meetings of the Remuneration Committee January 1, 2023 to April 30, 2024

-Date Session Content Resolution The Company's response to the remuneration committee's opinion March 23, 2021 3th meeting of the 4rd session Remuneration Committee Approved the Company's 2020 Remuneration Payment for Employees and Remuneration Payment for Directors and Supervisors.
-Approved the 2020 year-end bonus payment for the subsidiaries' directors.
-Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors 3 Approved the General Manager appointment proposal.
-4 Approved the chairman's salary and remuneration discussion proposal • July 02, 2021 4th meeting of the 4rd session Remuneration Committee Passed the proposal to amend part of the articles in the "Rules Governing the Management of Employee Compensation" Approved the Company's 2020 Remuneration Payment for Directors and Supervisors and Remuneration Payment for Managers and Employees.
-Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors November 09, 2021 5th meeting of the 4rd session Remuneration Committee - · · · · Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors March 30, 2022 6th meeting of the 4rd session Remuneration Committee 1 · Approved the Company's 2021 Remuneration Payment for Employees and Remuneration Payment for Directors and Supervisors.
+Date Session Content Resolution The Company's response to the remuneration committee's opinion March 30, 2023 9th meeting of the 4rd session Remuneration Committee 1 · Approved the Company's 2022 Remuneration Payment for Employees and Remuneration Payment for Directors and Supervisors.
+Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors May 09, 2023 10th meeting of the 4rd session Remuneration Committee Approved the Company's 2022 Remuneration Payment for Directors and Supervisors and Remuneration Payment for Managers and Employees.
+Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors August 10, 2023 1th meeting of the 5rd session Remuneration Committee 1 • Approved the election of the convener of the 5th Remuneration Committee of the Company and meeting chairman.
+Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors 2th meeting of the 5rd session Remuneration Committee Approved and reviewed the 2023 year-end bonus payment for the Company's managers.
+Passed the proposal to 2023 year-end bonus distribution for the subsidiaries Director.
+Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors March 13, 2024 3th meeting of the 5rd session Remuneration Committee Approved the Company's 2023 Remuneration Payment for Employees and Remuneration Payment for Directors and Supervisors.
+Approved and reviewed the 2023 year-end bonus payment for the Company's managers.
+Passed the proposal to 2023 year-end bonus distribution for the subsidiaries Director.
 Adopted with the approval of all members of the committee Proposed by the Board of Directors and adopted with the approval of all attended directors

-(V) The implementation status on the promotion of sustainable development and the deviation from Sustainable Development Best Practice Principles for

-TWSE/TPEx Listed Companies and reasons for such deviation
+(V) The implementation status on the promotion of sustainable development and the deviation from Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and reasons for such deviation